tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-1-upcoming-api-workshops.md

 To get a sense of the workshop, see my [API documentation course](https://idratherbewriting.com/learnapidoc/), especially the [workshop activities](https://idratherbewriting.com/learnapidoc/docapis_workshop_activities.html) section.

+I've actually been working on some of my material to include more activities.
+Also, the content is constantly evolving, and I'm using feedback from each workshop to try to make improvements.

 By the way, if you're in the Bay area, also check out the [TC Camp](https://www.tccamp.org) event held on April 26, 2019.
 TC Camp will also have an [API training](https://www.tccamp.org/2019/03/api-workshop-tccamp-2019/) prior to the unconference, though it's taught by someone else.
 The popularity of these workshops speaks to their relevance and importance in career development.